tschm/cradle/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-Replace `tschm/cradle` with the appropriate repository
-owner and name, and `@main` with the branch, tag, or commit SHA you want to use.

 Each action has its own inputs and outputs defined in
 its `action.yml` file.
 You can find more details by
 examining these files in the repository.